Master of Justice Management

 Our program is the only one of its kind to have the majority of its courses offered completely online.
 This allows us to select our faculty and students from all over the country.
 Students may earn their degree in a flexible, yet supportive, online environment.

 As part of the School of Social Research and Justice Studies at the University of Nevada, Reno, the Justice Management program provides an academic foundation for those seeking education or advancement in the varied fields associated with the administration of justice.
-It is the only degree program of its kind and is organized jointly by the University of Nevada, Reno; the National Council of Juvenile and Family Court Judges; and the National Judicial College.
-Courses are provided by these cooperating institutions and the degree is conferred by the university.
-The program is also supported by the National Juvenile Court Services Association, the National Center for State Courts’ Institute of court Management, the American Probation and Parole Association, the American Correctional Association, and the Child Welfare League of America.
+Cooperating institutions help to provide courses online and the degree is conferred by the University.
+The National Juvenile Court Services Association, the National Center for State Courts' Institute of court Management, the American Probation and Parole Association, the American Correctional Association and the Child Welfare League of America, also supports the program.

-The program offers three areas of concentration (Juvenile Justice Management, Adult Justice Management, and Executive Court and Agency Administration) and provides a large selection of courses allowing students to create a program of study unique to their interests and professional needs.
-Special topic courses include a wide variety of study areas and to address current trends in justice administration.
+The program offers three areas of concentration (juvenile justice management, adult justice management and executive court and agency administration) and provides a large selection of courses allowing students to create a program of study unique to their interests and professional needs.
+Special topic courses include a wide variety of study areas and address current trends in justice administration.